|Identity||Ruler and founder of Bengaluru city|

 Punishment of Imprisonment from Vijaynagar Emperor:

 Vijaynagar Kempegowda minted coins for his territory without taking imperial permissions from Vijaynagar Emperor.
-Therefore, he gets punished imprisonment, and then, he released after five years.
+Therefore, he gets punished imprisonment, and after five years, he released by contemporary Vijaynagar ruler.
 However, After the release, his territories were again awarded to him.

 Death of Kempegowda:

 He ruled for 56 years from 1513 CE to 1569 CE till his death.

 According to Historical records, his elder son named Gidde Gowda, got the legacy of Kempegowda.

 |1.||Institutes||Kempe Gowda Institute of Physiotherapy, Kempe Gowda Institute of Medical Sciences, Kempe Gowda Residential PU College, Kempe Gowda College of Nursing, etc.|